 - Because of integration testing, we can sure that the integrated modules are working properly.

 - It can be started once the unit module is tested and available. we need not wait until all modules are developed because in the place of undeveloped modules we can use stub and drivers.

-- it helps in detecting defect related to the interface.
+- it helps in detecting defects related to the interface.

 - Minimal the risk or failures

-- verify the functional and not-functional behaviour of the interface as expected in design and functional document.
+- verify the functional and non-functional behavior of the interface as expected in design and functional documents.

-- to restrict defect from escaping to higher test levels.
+- to restrict defects from escaping to higher test levels.

 Different Integration Testing Approaches

 There are different approaches that are present in integration testing but out of the few are very popular like Big bang approach, top-down approach, bottom-up approach, incremental approach. out of all these approaches, the choice depends on various factors like cost, the complexity of the application. let us discuss in details of popular approaches for better understanding them: